Preparing for Google Kubernetes Engine application protection

 2. From the Zone drop-down menu, select the preferred zone.

 3. From the Subnet drop-down menu, select the preferred subnet.
-By default, the temporary instance is created in the default subnet of the preferred region and zone.
+By default, the data mover is created in the default subnet of the preferred region and zone.

 4. Click Save.